Hawkbat/ow-mod-data-tools/README.md

 When you're ready to package your data into a mod, you can export your data from the top menu under Export -> Mod Data.
 By default, the project will be exported to `%APPDATA%\OuterWildsModManager\OWML\Mods\{UniqueName}`.
 This can be changed in the settings as needed.
 The Export step will build all asset bundles, generate any New Horizons .json or .xml files, and copy any other static assets to the mod folder.

 If you use a separate project for mod code, you can set your Mod Manifest's Filename property to the name of your mod's DLL, and use the standard `ModName.csproj.user` approach to export your mod code DLL to the mod folder.

+## Limitations
+> If you use planets from the base game, or place new planets in the base solar system, you should use the `OverrideFullID` fields to set up planet and star system assets with the same names as the vanilla ones (e.g. a star system "SolarSystem" and a planet like "TimberHearth" or "QuantumMoon").
+If you just need the asset to satisfy the asset hierarchy and don't need a config .json for it in your mod, you can uncheck `ExportConfigFile` in the asset's export settings.